PSIR Optional Syllabus Overview

 The Oxford Handbook of Indian Foreign Policy edited by C.Rajamohan

-The international relations UPSC syllabus requires continuous preparation of current affairs along with the books.
+The international relations UPSC syllabus requires continuous preparation of current affairs and books.
 It is essential to understand and correlate current events with theories.
-It is advisable to look at PSEIR previous year's papers from at least the last 3 years to understand the nature of the issues and the depth of the topic to be read.
+It is advisable to look at UPSC previous year's papers from at least the last 5 years to understand the nature of the issues and the depth of the topic to be read.
 This will help you determine how much and how long you need to invest in the option.